 - ▶ Observe the permissible axle loads and maximum permissible gross weight when loading the bike rack. - ▶ Bicycles may protrude at the side by a maximum of 40 cm, measured from the outer edge of the tail lights.
 However, a total width of 2.5 m must not be exceeded.
 Adjust the attachments for the bikes accordingly.
-The lateral overhang must be marked with a red flag. - ▶ Do not attach more than 2 bikes (including e-bikes, pedelecs) to the bike rack. - ▶ Lock bike rack in drive position before starting your journey. - ► Fasten bicycles using the straps provided and check to see that they are secure after you have driven a few kilometres. - ► Check the secure attachment of the bicycles on the bike rack after the first 10 km and then at each break in the journey. - ▶ Do not use the bike rack as luggage rack or ladder.
+The lateral overhang must be marked with a red flag. - ▶ Do not attach more than 2 bikes (including e-bikes, pedelecs) to the bike rack. - ▶ Lock bike rack in drive position before starting your journey. - ► Fasten bicycles using the straps provided and check to see that they are secure after you have driven a few kilometres. - ► Check the secure attachment of the bicycles on the bike rack after the first 10 km and then at each break in the journey. - Do not use the bike rack as luggage rack or ladder.

-- The bike rack is designed only to carry bicycles and electrically assisted bicycles (e-bikes, pedelecs). - > The gross weight specified by the manufacturer must not be exceeded. - > The identification plate and rear lights must not be covered. - > The maximum permissible payload of the bike rack is 100 kg. - When loading the bike rack, observe the centre of gravity.
-If the bike rack is only loaded with one bicycle, position the bicycle as closely as possible to the vehicle wall. - ▷ Before fixing bicycles, check that the retaining arms and the wheel-holders of the bike rack are in the correct position.
-If necessary, adjust the retaining arm or wheel-holder to fit the bicycle. - ▷ Driving with a folded out bike rack without bicycles is not permitted.
+- The bike rack is designed only to carry bicycles and electrically assisted bicycles (e-bikes, pedelecs).

-Before every journey, check: Is the bike rack without bicycles folded in correctly?
-Are the bicycles securely fastened to the bike rack using the bike rack
+- The maximum permissible payload of the bike rack is 100 kg. - When loading the bike rack, observe the centre of gravity.
+If the bike rack is only loaded with one bicycle, position the bicycle as closely as possible to the vehicle wall.

-▶ If the bicycle rack is equipped with a charging unit: Are the charging cables securely fastened?
+- ▷ Before fixing bicycles, check that the retaining arms and the wheel-holders of the bike rack are in the correct position.
+If necessary, adjust the retaining arm or wheel-holder to fit the bicycle. - ▷ Driving with a folded out bike rack without bicycles is not permitted. - ▷ Before every journey, check: - Is the bike rack without bicycles folded in correctly? - Are the bicycles securely fastened to the bike rack using the bike rack belts? - ▷ If the bicycle rack is equipped with a charging unit: Are the charging cables securely fastened?
 Otherwise, charging cables can tear off.